16 mm film: Modern usage

 The 2009 Academy Award winner for Best Picture, The Hurt Locker, was shot using Aaton Super 16 mm cameras and Fujifilm 16 mm film stocks.
 The cost savings over 35 mm allowed the production to utilize multiple cameras for many shots, exposing over one million feet of film.

 British Napoleonic-era TV drama Sharpe was shot on Super 16 mm right through to the film Sharpe's Challenge (2006).
 For the last film in the series, Sharpe's Peril (2008), the producers switched to 35 mm.

 Moonrise Kingdom was shot using super 16 mm.

 Darren Aronofsky shot mother! on 16 mm.

 Linus Sandgren shot most of the 2018 biographical drama First Man on Super 16.

 Spike Lee shot the Netflix film Da 5 Bloods' flashback scenes on 16 mm film, which was part of the reason cinematographer Newton Thomas Sigel was considered for an Oscar nomination.
 The Insider reports that Netflix was "initially concerned about having the movie's flashback scenes shot on grainy 16 mm film ...
 There was pushback because it opened up a lot of challenges."
 According to Sigel, the film stock Lee wanted to use was expensive because it is rarely used.
 It would be even more expensive to shoot on 16mm film while on location in Vietnam and then ship the film back to the United States to be processed at a film lab.
 Lee was "pretty adamant" about using 16mm for the flashbacks; Sigel said "I would never have been able to do it without such fervent support from him."
 Sigel had pitched to Lee the idea to shoot the Vietnam sequences using the kind of camera and film stock that would have been available during the Vietnam era.

+Cornish filmmaker Mark Jenkin is notable for using 16 mm film and a hand-cranked 1978 Bolex camera, most notably in his films Bait (2019) and Enys Men (2022).

+16mm film was also used to produce early Full-Motion Video arcade games, such as Nintendo's Wild Gunman (1974) and Kasco's The Driver (1979).
+These games would consist of one or more 16mm projectors that the game hardware would alternate between to display different outcomes depending on the player's actions; In single-projector systems, such as the one used in Nintendo's Sky Hawk (1976), both outcomes would appear simultaneously on the same film in split-screen, with the game instead adjusting the film's framing so that only one outcome could be seen at a time.